Local College Access Networks

 Learning community – FCAN promotes a culture of continuous learning among the LCAN network through monthly LCAN leadership affinity groups, an annual statewide summit, webinars, and by creating and vetting tools and resources helpful to the LCAN community-building work.

-Statewide initiatives – FCAN promotes school and district support by leading College Ready Florida, which consists of three statewide initiatives: Apply Yourself Florida, the Florida FAFSA Challenge, and Florida College Decision Day.
-These initiatives have mobilized communities to support students in applying to college, completing their FAFSA, and celebrating their admittance into college.
+Statewide initiatives – FCAN promotes school and district support by leading College Ready Florida, which consists of four statewide initiatives: Apply Yourself Florida, the Florida FAFSA Challenge, Florida College Decision Day, and Plan It Florida.
+These initiatives have mobilized communities to support students in planning for and applying to college, completing their FAFSA, and celebrating their postsecondary plans.

 Funding opportunities – FCAN occasionally offers seed and capacity-building funding for LCANs, and shares funding opportunities offered through other state and national funding organizations.